The Essential Whole30 Costco Shopping List

 Costco has delicious prepared salad mixes but the toppings and dressings are not compliant.
 Maybe there will come a day when you’re not in the mood to prep your own salads (we’ve all been there, right?).

-By grabbing a bag of Asian Cashew Chopped salad, and ditching the dressing and toppings, you’re halfway to whipping up Crunchy Sauteed Cabbage and Bacon.
+By grabbing a bag of Asian Cashew Chopped salad, and ditching the dressing and toppings, you’re halfway to whipping up Fried Cabbage With Bacon.

 Canned Goods & Pantry Staples